-NAFCU believes the CFPB's continued pursuit of data on overdraft programs constitutes extraordinary regulatory overreach.
+NAFCU believes that any continued pursuit of data on overdraft programs by the CFPB constitutes extraordinary regulatory overreach.
 Credit unions are focused on providing value to their members by offering responsible overdraft protection.
 In fact, NAFCU's June 2015 Economic & CU Monitor survey found that every respondent offered an alternative to overdraft or courtesy pay programs, with overdraft lines of credit and linked savings or money market accounts being the most popular (84.4% each).
 Instead, NAFCU asks that the Bureau's reform agenda indicate its intentions to not promulgate overdraft regulations.